 Calcium is the most abundant mineral in the body and it plays some vital roles in bone health and development, muscle contractions, cardiovascular system, co-factor for many enzymes, lowers the risk of High blood pressure and Cancer.

-Dietary sources – yoghurt, milk, cheese, green leafy vegetables, cereals, nuts and seeds.
+Dietary sources – yogurt, milk, cheese, green leafy vegetables, nuts, and seeds.
 Calcium is best taken with food to improve its absorption.

 Micronutrients interactions – despite each of them playing a different role in the body, some vitamins and minerals do interact with each other to either antagonize or potentiate their actions.